What exactly is a home inspection?

 Who hires home inspectors?

-- Buyers, sellers, homeowners, real estate salespeople
+- Buyers, sellers, real estate salespeople and homeowners

 - Sometimes lawyers, appraisers, lenders, insurers, etc.